facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 The second step is to instruct Xcode to avoid compiling all the lines using the New Architecture types and files when we are building an app with the Old Architecture.

-A Fabric Native Component requires an header file and an implementation file to add the actual `View` to the module.
+A Fabric Native Component requires a header file and an implementation file to add the actual `View` to the module.

 For example, the `RNMyComponentView.h` header file could look like this: